 The Newfoundland was used originally as a working dog that would help fisherman pull their nets as well as carts and equipment.
-Their tremendous strength alone, with the gentle nature, made them very valuable as a working dog.
-The Newfoundland has webbed feet and a very water resistant coat.
+Their tremendous strength alone, with their gentle nature, made them very valuable as a working dog.
+The Newfoundland has webbed feet and a very water-resistant coat.
 Its large bone structure allows the development of large musculature to give it the power to swim in the ocean against rough waves and powerful tides.
-These dogs have a lung capacity enabling them to swim extremely long distances and a thick, oily, waterproof double coat which protects them from the chilly icy waters.
+These dogs have a lung capacity enabling them to swim extremely long distances and a thick, oily, waterproof double coat that protects them from the chilly icy waters.
 Because of these characteristics, they have been used successfully as water rescue dogs.

-Their attributes of a gentle nature with everyone, including children, does not offset the difficulties produced by their great size and physical care requirements.
+Their gentle nature with everyone, including children, does not offset the difficulties produced by their great size and physical care requirements.
 Therefore, the Newfoundland breed is unsuitable as a pet for many households, unless you live where they were bred and have those outdoor amenities which they love.